 - And type the new password two times

-Next type you will connect to your Raspberry use this new password.
+Next time you will connect to your Raspberry Pi, you will need to use this new password.

 To be sure that you have the latest packages with all the security fixes up to date you should run: